geo-frontend/nlmaps/README.md

     lerna exec npm -- install #I think, to install updated package versions if other packages have changed? lerna publish   #choose version numbers for each changed package git push

+Then go to the release page and annotate the latest release for the 'nlmaps' package.